AdaCore/spark2014/docs/lrm/source/subprograms.rst

 of any |SPARK| expression is side-effect free.

-We also introduce the notion of a *global item*, which is a name that denotes a global variable or a state abstraction (see :ref:`abstract-state`).
+We also introduce the notion of a *global item*, which is a name that denotes a global object or a state abstraction (see :ref:`abstract-state`).
 Global items are presented in Global aspects (see :ref:`global-aspects`).

 An *entire object* is an object which is not a subcomponent of a larger